Updated May 2023

 If you clog a toilet, chances are it was something you did, and deliverability is the same way.
 ESP’s provide you with tools to get your email delivered, and if you start to see your emails being delivered to the bulk folder, something happened, and it was likely something that you have done or are doing.
 However, there are some rare instances where your ESP will mess things up, and then it’s time for them to put up or shut up, but in my 21-year career, a majority (like 99%) are client-created.

 Email Deliverability is a tricky part of email marketing success, and it’s time to set aside some of your email budgets to monitor and mitigate the deliverability of your emails, especially to the top 5 domains in your subscriber base.
 Getting into the inbox is a privilege and not a right, so you need to make a line item in your budget for deliverability services and no longer treat it as a “free” item.

 Trends come and go in email marketing, but it seems like year after year, the trends of personalized emails AI, empathy, segmentation, interactivity, humanization, etc., tend to play well in the marketplace.
 The problem with some of these “trends” is that they tend to de-focus marketers on stuff that matters, like experiences and deliverability, the building blocks of a solid email program that provide iterative gains to work on some of the sexier stuff.

 Over the years, I have spoken with thousands of marketers, and in quite a few cases, they struggle with base-level optimizations for their email campaigns.

-It’s time to put on your big professional pants and work on stuff that matters, and hopefully, these 9 Email Marketing Trends For 2022 are a reflection of that.
+It’s time to put on your big professional pants and work on stuff that matters, and hopefully, these 9 Email Marketing Trends For 2023 reflect that.